pondrejk/dizzer/combined_build.md

 ![**Fig.** Live Mapbox traffic data layer at three zoom levels (city of Brno, smallest scale on the left).
 While reducing the number of displayed roads per importance is a one way to bypass the per-tile size limitation, it precludes observing the whole traffic network at once.
 Styling by the author.](imgs/img-traffic-scaling.png)

 The other way to grapple with this problem without abandoning the Mapbox infrastructure is to break the data up into several different tile sets.
-This is the approach we chose to achieve full data resolution at the zoom level 10 -- we decided to divide tile layers with daily speed coverage into halves, so that each tile layer covers twelve hours.
+This is the approach we chose to achieve full data resolution at the zoom level 10 — we decided to divide tile layers with daily speed coverage into halves, so that each tile layer covers twelve hours.
 This got us below the tile size limit but also comes with some implications to the smoothness of the user experience.
 When displaying the layer with a data driven style, any user-induced changes to displayed attribute are rendered smoothly wile the attribute change is within the same layer.
 Once a different layer needs to be loaded, there always is a visible gap between hiding the previously displayed layer and enabling the new one, which unfortunately can not be treated by any ease in effect in mapbox-gl.
-TODO -- maybe check layer ordering alternative (dynamically setting displayed after) -- pref issues?
+One way to work around this is in keeping all the layers in the visible state and change their order dynamically so that the selected layer is on top — however our testing proved this approach inefficient for large number of layers, in our case it was two layers per day, so 2 x 7 (days) x 8 (weeks) = 112 layers.

 A color scale was selected to visualize traffic speeds, it spans from 0 to 140 kilometers per hour in 10 kilometer intervals.
 The color selection was guided by the need for sufficient contrast on the dark background.
 The break between the two hues used in the color scale rests at 60 km which should ensure the variability of speeds within the slower inner-city routes is visible while the distinction from fast transit highways is apparent.

 An offset styling parameter allows to displace a line symbol from its spatial delineation by a certain distance to the side relative to the routes direction.
-This parameter had to be applied so that the symbols for bi-directional routes are both visible -- otherwise the lines would overlap as the start and end nodes of these segments have the same coordinates, it's only the orientation that differentiates them.
+This parameter had to be applied so that the symbols for bi-directional routes are both visible — otherwise the lines would overlap as the start and end nodes of these segments have the same coordinates, it's only the orientation that differentiates them.
 Styling across the zoom range has been applied to both the line width and the line offset to secure a reasonable graphic fill across scales (see fig.).

 ![**Fig.** The example of styling across the zoom range used in the application.
 The street line width is changing exponentially with scale.
 Screenshot from Mapbox Studio, a web-based tool to create and asses styles for vector tiles. ](imgs/img-line-width.png)